The saying goes, “there’s no such thing as bad weather, just the wrong clothing”.

 This could be the bushwalkers motto, although judgement must be used when weather conditions are extreme.

-To avoid hypothermia, clothes should be constructed with quick drying, breathable, wicking, technical fabrics.
+To avoid hypothermia while hiking, clothes should be constructed with quick drying, breathable, wicking, technical fabrics.
 Wicking means that perspiration is expelled through the fabric, ensuring you remain warm and dry.
 Natural fabrics such as cotton do not dry quickly and remain damp with perspiration, cooling the body.
 Nylon and plastic raincoats trap perspiration and do not breathe.

 Layer your Clothing